JustinLC/TILL/README.md

 # TILL
-A POS operating system designed for mobile ordering in restaurants.
+A POS application designed for mobile ordering in restaurants.